Debbierise001/DSA-Project-Documentation-1/README.md

 - Dataset provided by my training program
 - Analysis done using Microsoft Excel
 - Formulas and methods based on what I learned during the course

-### Project Screenshots
-Below are screenshots showings the analysis and final results.